mlanza/ai-literacy/101/09-so-why-isnt-chatgpt-predictable.md

 What if the GPS didn't always choose the fastest route home.
 Instead, it finds six good ones and rolls a die.
 Wouldn't that be more interesting?
 Determinism with a dose of randomness thrown in.

 In situations where consistency matters, turning off that randomness is valuable.
 Some apps expose these settings, some don't.
-ChatGPT, to brand its UX, has chosen to not.
+ChatGPT, to brand its UX, has chosen not to.